-- The following emissions sources have not been quantified, in line with the National Carbon Offset Standard. - There are some exclusions from Council's emissions inventory.
-Some of these fall within Councils organisational boundary but have been excluded from quantification in line with Section 4.2.3 of the National Carbon Offset Standard (NCOS), due to one (or more) of the following: - -the emissions are likely to be negligible (relative to other scope 3 emissions) - - determining the emissions will be very costly relative to their likely significance or - - there is insufficient data
+The following emissions sources have not been quantified, in line with the National Carbon Offset Standard.

+There are some exclusions from Council's emissions inventory.
+Some of these fall within Councils organisational boundary but have been excluded from quantification in line with Section 4.2.3 of the National Carbon Offset Standard (NCOS), due to one (or more) of the following:

+- the emissions are likely to be negligible (relative to other scope 3 emissions) - determining the emissions will be very costly relative to their likely significance or - · there is insufficient data

 Table 1.
-Emission exclusions from within the Organisational Boundary Scope Justification for exclusion & overall implications for footprint 3 Lack of complete and reliable data, and uncertainty regarding methodologies and locally relevant emissions factors.
-Would be extremely time intensive to capture holistic data for this emissions source but will consider limited inclusions in future reporting periods.
-Council also have limited ability to influence these emissions, and limited resources to collect this information.
+Emission exclusions from within the Organisational Boundary Emission source Scope Justification for exclusion & overall implications for footprint Lack of complete and reliable data, and uncertainty regarding methodologies and locally relevant emissions factors.
+Purchased Goods and 3 Would be extremely time intensive to capture holistic data for this emissions source but will consider limited inclusions in future reporting periods.
+Services Council also have limited ability to influence these emissions, and limited resources to collect this information.
 Overall implication for the footprint is difficult to judge, although could be a substantial source of scope 3 emissions.
-3 Lack of complete and reliable data, and uncertainty regarding methodologies and locally relevant emissions factors.
-Would be extremely time intensive to capture holistic data for this emissions source but will consider limited inclusions in future reporting periods.
+Lack of complete and reliable data, and uncertainty regarding methodologies and locally relevant emissions factors.
+Capital Goods 3 Would be extremely time intensive to capture holistic data for this emissions source but will consider limited inclusions in future reporting periods.
 Council also have limited ability to influence these emissions, and limited resources to collect this information.
 Overall implication for footprint is difficult to judge, although could be a substantial source of scope 3 emissions.
-3 Council contracts out the servicing of its vehicles and most equipment.
+Oils and Lubricants purchased via Third Parties Council contracts out the servicing of its vehicles and most equipment.
 As such the vast bulk of Councils use of Oils and Lubricants is incorporated into bills from such contractors and very difficult to isolate.
-As aresult there is a lack of complete and reliable data for this emissions source.
+As a result there is a lack of complete and reliable data for this emissions source.
 Implication for the footprint is minor.
-3 Lack of complete and reliable data.
+Redevelopment (of Buildings) 3 Lack of complete and reliable data.
 Overall implication for footprint is difficult to judge, although could be a substantial source of scope 3 emissions.
-3 3

-Table 1.
-Emission exclusions f rom within the Organisational Boundary Emission source Scope Justification for exclusion & overall implications for footprint Outdoor Event 3 Lack of complete and reliable data.
+Outdoor Events 3 Lack of complete and reliable data.
 Implication for footprint would be minor.
-Contractor Energy 3 Lack of complete and reliable data.
-Implication for footprint likely to be minor Employee Commuting (except those commuting in a fleet vehicle) 3 Lack of complete and reliable data.
+Lack of complete and reliable data.
+Contractor 3 Energy Implication for footprint likely to be minor.

+Employee Commuting (except those commuting in a fleet vehicle) 3 Lack of complete and reliable data.
 Could consider future inclusion if based on very limited sample data.
 Implication for footprint likely to be minor.
 Downstream leased assets 3 Not considered to be within Council's operational control.
 Lack of, and inability to get, consistent and quality data.
 Note -Yarra does not lease out any of its Leisure Centres to third party operators.
-Implication for the footprint considered to be small (under 1.5% of total footprint).
+Implication for the footprint considered to be small (less than 1.5% of total footprint).
 Investments 3 Council holds no financial investments (as defined under the Greenhouse Gas Protocol - Corporate Value Chain (Scope 3) Accounting and Reporting Standard) as its investments are held in term deposits with no link to any specific products or services.
 Council have limited resources to collect this information.
 Implication for the footprint considered to be negligible.